Language and study skills

 - TED Talks - Excellent lectures and talks that make you think about our world.
 There is an extremely wide variety of topics and many of the talks have transcripts in different languages.

 - Free audio books on Audible - E-readers at different levels.
-During the coronavirus (COVID-19) lockdown period, these are available free of charge.

 - University of Reading Lectures - Lecture listening practice.

 - Breaking News English - Available at all levels, with a variety of exercises and answers based on each topic.